TRON (TRX) Staking: What to Know and How to Get Started

 Step 1: Download the TronLink extension.

 Visit TronLink to download the Chrome extension.
 Once installed, import a wallet with a 12-word recovery phrase or start a new wallet.
-If you don’t have any TRX yet, you can purchase TRX on Binance or another exchange that supports transfers on the Tron network.
+If you don’t have any TRX yet, you can purchase TRX on an exchange that supports transfers on the Tron network.

 Note: Be sure to write down your 12-word recovery phrase and the password you chose during setup.